Saturday, September 16, 2023

 10 March 2023:

-The Philippine Army has confirmed that the bidding for the Rifle, 7.62mm Designated Marksman Rifle project has failed, and a new bidding process would be started at a later date.
+The Philippine Army has confirmed that the bidding for 100 units of Rifle, 7.62mm Designated Marksman Rifle project has failed, and a new bidding process would be started at a later date.

 It appears that there was a proponent who made it to certain level of discussion but an agreement was not reached, thus the bidding failure only happening in 2023.